RabbitMQ Administration

 ],

-For reference, please see Magento's documentation at:
+For reference on the configuration to add, please see Magento's documentation at:

 https://developer.adobe.com/commerce/php/development/components/message-queues/#change-message-queue-from-mysql-to-amqp